 Mentoring and Teaching

 DC Host Committee for Dedication of MLK Memorial with D'Artagnan Yarborough, Chief Engineer on Memorial

 Visiting with Congressman John Lewis

-They created films of their experiences Stanback Freedom Ride, Stanback in Search of Social Justice and around the James Brown exhibitions and concerts at the Stanback.
+They created films of their experiences at Stanback Freedom Ride, Stanback in Search of Social Justice, and around the James Brown exhibitions and concerts at the Stanback.

 Testimonials from South Carolina State University